breadbyte/lafd4net/README.md

 2. Refer to the LAFDTest project for a demo.

 ## Issues
+Detection is a bit iffy at times.

+If you find an image that this library does not detect that [lafd](https://github.com/cheese-roll/light-anime-face-detector) does detect, open an issue about it!

+### This is an extremely experimental library!
-**Extremely experimental!** Use at your own risk!
-Only works on a single subject for now.
-With anything else, it will complain.
+Use at your own risk!